cyrt63/Atlassian-jira-utilits-and-examples/atlassian-pocketknife-querydsl/README.txt

-pocketknife-querydsl has been moved to https://bitbucket.org/atlassian/atlassian-pocketknife-querydsl/
+The pocketknife-querydsl library has to its own repository at https://bitbucket.org/atlassian/atlassian-pocketknife-querydsl/

+There are new build plans for it and releases should be made there.